Russia is successfully evading Western technology sanctions

-Russia has managed to largely bypass Western sanctions on technology and semiconductor imports to supply itself with technology to keep its economy working and what is needed to build sophisticated weapons, Bloomberg reported on March 4.
+Russia has managed to largely bypass Western sanctions on technology and semiconductor imports to supply itself with technology to keep its economy working and build sophisticated weapons, Bloomberg reported on March 4.

 A senior European diplomat told the wire service that Russia may be sidestepping EU and G7 sanctions to procure vital semiconductor and other technologies for its war in Ukraine.
 The suggestion that Russia is successfully using middlemen and transit via “friendly countries” was backed up by a recent report on trade conducted by the European Bank for Reconstruction and Development (EBRD).